 David Perkins, Ph.D.
 Community Psychology; Community supports for serious mental illness.
-Please note: Dr. Perkins is not currently accepting new graduate students.Kerri Pickel, Ph.D.
-Eyewitness memory (weapon focus, attentional processes, suggestibility, deception); Juror decision making (retracted confessions, inadmissible evidence, integration of evidence).
+Dr. Perkins is not currently accepting new graduate students.Kerri Pickel, Ph.D.
+Eyewitness memory (weapon focus, attentional processes during encoding, suggestibility, deception); Decision making in legal cases (retracted confessions, inadmissible evidence, integration of evidence, bullying).
 Kristin Ritchey, Ph.D.
 Reading comprehension (drawing inferences during reading, the cognitive effects elicited by text signals, designing texts to maximize comprehension and memory); Teaching of psychology (investigating effective teaching methods).Stephanie Simon-Dack, Ph.D.
-Cognitive neuroscience; The "binding problem" (how the brain processes and integrates information from multiple senses), specifically binding auditory and touch information.
-Michael Tagler, Ph.D.
-Attitudes; Sex differences in reactions to infidelity; Theory of planned behavior; Sleep habits.
-John Wallace, Ph.D.
-Impact of rating scale appearance on ratings.Bernard Whitley, Ph.D.
-Individual differences associated with prejudice, especially authoritarianism and social dominance orientation.
-Please note: Dr. Whitley is not accepting new graduate students for fall, 2013.
+Cognitive neuroscience; The "binding problem" (how the brain processes and integrates information from multiple senses), interhemispheric transfer (how the brain commnicates information between the two halves).

 Copyright © 2013 Ball State University 2000 W. University Ave.
 Muncie, IN 47306